 Importance of the Draft Angle

-A well designed draft angle1 is capable of avoiding imperfections such as scratched and deformed products during the ejection process hence enhancing the surface finish of the product and incorporating sharp accuracies.
+A well designed draft angle is capable of avoiding imperfections such as scratched and deformed products during the ejection process hence enhancing the surface finish of the product and incorporating sharp accuracies.
 Furthermore, getting a right draft angle can increase the mold’s life and lower the production expenses.
 If the draft angle chosen is too small, high ejection resistance is created which in turn creates surface scratches or deforms the plastic part; again if it is too large, the dimensional stability and mold life is affected.
 Hence, reasonable design about the draft angle contributes to promote the production quality and efficiency.

 What are the Factors That Affect the Design of Draft Angle?